Earthquake Early Warning - Frequently Asked Questions

 The EEW system is designed to enhance early detection and warning in areas of moderate to high earthquake hazard and concentrations of population and infrastructure.
 In Canada, this earthquake risk is concentrated in western British Columbia, eastern Ontario, and southern Quebec.

 People may feel shaking, but not receive an alert; the EEW system only alerts for potentially harmful shaking levels.
-Earthquakes generating only low levels of shaking will not produce EEW alerts.
+Earthquakes generating only low levels of shaking do not produce EEW alerts.

 For tsunami waves generated locally and regionally, it is important to understand that the strong, long (>1min) shaking from an earthquake is the most reliable alert that a tsunami could inundate nearby coastlines.